-19 Teen Actors Who Are Gonna Be Huge In 2016
+19 Teen Actors Who Are About To Be Huge

 One of the best things about being at the Sundance Film Festival last month was getting an early glimpse at some of the movies that are bound to stir up conversation later on in the year.
 From The Birth of a Nation, which was the subject of the biggest sale in Sundance history, to Manchester by the Sea, which didn't leave a single dry eye in the audience, many of the films I saw at Sundance are bound to become huge upon their releases.
 Even better than that, though?
 Getting to see so many great actors either take on breakout roles or get much-deserved recognition, especially considered how many incredible teenage actors were featured in this year's festival's films.
 From Amandla Stenberg to Maude Apatow, the 2016 Sundance program was filled with impressive young stars who are bound to go on to have huge, breakthrough years.

 It's not just limited to those who had movies premiere this January, though.
 Looking at the films and TV shows set for release over the next many months, it's clear that 2016 is going to be a huge year for a large number of teenage actors.
 Some of them, like Game of Thrones' Maisie Williams, are already stars, while others, like Manchester's Lucas Hedges, are just on the rise, but all of the teens on this list can look forward to a career-making 2016.

 Once best known for playing Rue in The Hunger Games, Stenberg has morphed into a talented actor, a passionate activist, and a major star on the rise.
 Her next film is As You Are, a '90s-set indie that broke hearts at Sundance, but a great acting role isn't the only thing in her future; Stenberg told me at the festival that she wants to "pull a Spike Lee," adding directing herself to her already-impressive resume.